Key Insights 📈 📊

 The 4 Pillars for Building a Strategic PR Strategy

-Four critical things need to get done to make any pubic relations program deliver results–data, storytelling, agility, and distribution.
+Four critical things must be done to make any public relations program deliver results–data, storytelling, agility, and distribution.

 A smart and strategic PR strategy will start with a media coverage analysis.
 This analysis will help define which media outlets should be prioritized to gain exposure based on the volume of coverage about an industry, topic, or narrative on various media channels.
 You could also cross-reference reader engagement at the media outlet level to understand whether those stories resonate with the target audience.
 Finally, you can layer on the reach of each media publication to better understand potential impressions.

-Data in this context can also uncover the top journalists writing about various topics and include their specific volume of coverage, engagement on their articles, and reach of their personal social media profiles.
+Data in this context can also uncover the top journalists writing about various topics, including their specific volume of coverage, engagement on their articles, and reach of their personal social media profiles.

 Lastly, you can use data to uncover hidden narratives from an extensive data set of media publications or just one media outlet.
-By using text analytics or network analysis, you can understand the context of stories and specific coverage.
+With text or network analysis, you can understand the context of stories and specific coverage.

 The problem with many companies is that they don’t have any stories to pitch to the media.
 They think a product launch or hiring a new CEO is “newsworthy.”
 It’s not.
-Pitching interesting story ideas is excellent as long as it fits into a larger narrative relevant to the media.
+Pitching interesting story ideas is excellent as long as they fit into a larger narrative relevant to the media.

 Storytelling isn’t all about math.
 It’s a strategic framework that aligns a brand narrative with core topics and themes and then clearly documents a messaging strategy that isn’t all about the company.
 Remember, it has to fit into a larger construct so that the media can understand how your product or service is helping the industry move forward or solve a particular business problem.

 It’s also critical that your PR strategist has the “gift of gab.”
 So they can talk, persuade, and influence others through written and verbal communication.